BestTimesToVisit.com Logo

 attraction

-Witness the hoodoos ignite with fiery hues as the sun crests the horizon, casting long shadows that dance across the amphitheater.
-Arrive at least 30 minutes before sunrise to secure a prime spot and feel the magic unfold in the crisp morning air.
+Witness the hoodoos ignite with fiery color as the sun crests the horizon, transforming the amphitheater into a spectacle of light and shadow.
+Arrive before dawn to secure a prime spot and feel the hushed anticipation of fellow early risers.
+The crisp morning air and the sheer scale of the formations are truly awe-inspiring.

 Best time: Apr-Oct

-Hike the Navajo Loop and Queen's Garden Trail
+Hike Among Giants on the Navajo Loop Trail

 activity